JPSS14/JPSS14/README.md

 -->
 - 📫 My [ portfolio ](https://jpss14.github.io/portfolio/index.html)!
 - 🔭 I’m currently working on remake MyPortfolio
-- 🌱 I’m currently learning UX/UI, React and Typescript
+- 🌱 I’m currently learning UX/UI, React and Node
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with Java
+- 🤔 I’m looking for help with MySQL
 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ... -->